TommyWabg/Switch2Connect/README.md

 * **Windows 10 Native Compatibility:** Resolved the `AttributeError: property is not available...` crash.
 Runs flawlessly on Windows 10 (22H2 and above).
 Windows 11 is still recommanded for 70Hz max bluetooth polling rate, while only 20Hz max on Windows 10 due to the lack of OS driver support for BLE protocol.
 * **Low Latency Bluetooth Mode:** The application now forces Windows Bluetooth LE into `ThroughputOptimized` mode upon connection.
 This drastically drops the connection interval, massively reducing native Bluetooth input delay across the board.
+* **Dual Driver Architecture (WinUHid & ViGEmBus):** Introduced a flexible dual-driver backend, allowing users to toggle between the built-in `WinUHid` driver and the industry-standard `ViGEmBus` virtual gamepad emulator directly from the Settings panel.
 * **Dynamic Emu Mode Toggle:** You can now instantly switch between Xbox One, PS4 (DualShock 4), and PS5 (DualSense) emulation modes directly from the settings panel.
 This allows you to choose the best protocol for your specific game or platform without restarting the app.
 * **Native Motion Support (PS4/PS5 Mode):** Switching to PS4 or PS5 mode enables native motion sensor reporting via the DS4 or DualSense protocol.
 This provides enhanced compatibility for Steam Input and games that support native DualShock 4 or DualSense gyro features.
 * **On-the-Fly Layout Switching:** No more multiple executables!
 Instantly toggle between **Nintendo Layout** (matching physical labels) and **Xbox Layout** (standard PC positioning) directly from the UI.